Arjo AUS FAQ Covid-19

 Depending on your circumstances you may also be asked to help identify any other people that you have had close contact with (15 minutes of uninterrupted contact), between the possible infection starting point and when you have become aware of the possible infection.

 11. What does isolate in your home mean?

 If you have been diagnosed with COVID-19, you must stay at home to prevent it from spreading to other people.
 You might also be asked to stay at home if you may have been exposed to the virus.

 Staying at home means you:

-- do not go to public places such as work, school, shopping centres, childcare or university
+- do not go to public places such as work or shopping centres

 You should stay in touch by phone and on-line with your family and friends.
-For more information, read our fact sheet on home isolation
+For more information, read the fact sheet on home isolation.

 Social distancing is one way to help slow the spread of viruses such as COVID-19.
 Social distancing includes staying at home when you are unwell, avoiding large public gatherings if they’re not essential, keeping a distance of 1.5 metres between you and other people whenever possible and minimising physical contact such as shaking hands, especially with people at higher risk of developing serious symptoms, such as older people and people with existing health conditions.

 Social distancing precautions can help protect the people in our community who are most at risk.